-Because the OnTrack Reading Homeschooling Program disregards Ms. Spalding's five rules for the ending "e" and instead utilizes ending digraphs, Revision #3: Necessary Changes to the Rulesthose particular rules obviously need to be dropped from the presentation.
+Because the OnTrack Reading Homeschooling Program disregards Ms. Spalding's five rules for the ending "e" and instead utilizes ending digraphs, those particular rules obviously need to be dropped from the presentation.
 In addition, several other rules can be dropped without harm.
 They're listed here (from the 5th edition) along with the reason for dropping them.

 Rules to be Dropped or Modified